rusye/js30dayschallenge/README.md

 # 07 - Array Cardio Day 2

 This was pretty straight forward and was a refresher for me on how to work with arrays.
 I started simplifying the code before he got it.
 It was pretty strait forward.

+# 08 - Fun with HTML5 Canvas

+This one was a really exciting one.
+I didn't know that HTML had a canvas.
+In this one I also went ahead and turned some of the lines to single liners and also implemented ternary operators instead of following WesBos' methods.